rubygems/bundler/UPGRADING.md

 * Deployment helpers for `vlad` and `capistrano` are being removed.

-  These are natural deprecations since the `vlad` tool has had no activity for years whereas `capistrano` capistrano 3 has built-in Bundler integration in the form of the `capistrano-bundler` gem, and everyone using Capistrano 3 should be using that instead.
+  These are natural deprecations since the `vlad` tool has had no activity for years whereas `capistrano` 3 has built-in Bundler integration in the form of the `capistrano-bundler` gem, and everyone using Capistrano 3 should be already using that instead.
 If for some reason, you are still using Capistrano 2, feel free to copy the Capistrano tasks out of the Bundler 2 file `bundler/deployment.rb` and put them into your app.

   In general, we don't want to maintain integrations for every deployment system